ralphcajipe/ralphcajipe/README.md

 ### 📚My education

-My foundation for writing clean software roots to books and courses from leaders of specific topics most of the time.
-Formal education, to me, is only secondary to my learning.
-School isn't enough for me to become the person I want to become, I use my time outside of school to put my abilities in practical and useful things.
+My foundation for writing clean software roots in books and courses from leaders of specific topics.
+While formal education is important, I've found that it's often not enough to achieve my goals.
+That's why I spend a lot of time outside of school working on practical, real-world projects that help me put my abilities to use.

 **- BACHELOR OF SCIENCE (B.S.), COMPUTER SCIENCE**